 biomineralization process, crystallography and mineralogy of

-master students in Biodiversity and Evolution, and in Science and Managment of Nature-Curriculum Global Change Ecology and Sustainable Development Goals, and ecology to bachelor students in Biological Sciences.
-Since 2017, SG is member of "Collegio Superiore", the school of Excellence of Alma Mater Studiorum - University of Bologna (teaching activity Sustainability: Environment, Energy and Global Challenges).
-As guest
+master's students in Biodiversity and Evolution, and in Science and Managment of Nature-Curriculum Global Change Ecology and Sustainable Development Goals, and "Ecology" to bachelor's students in Biological Sciences.

 continued in their fields as PhD students and Post Docs.
 Currently,

-he is supervising 3 Post Doc, 2 PhD students, 4 MSc student, and 9 BSc students (www.marinesciencegroup.org).
-SG is
+he is supervising 3 Post Doc, 3 PhD students, 5 MSc student, and 6 BSc students (www.marinesciencegroup.org).